NanophotonicEngLab/nanophotonicenglab.github.io/_pages/Opportunities.md

 ### Please email me your CV if interested in joining the group.
 See the [contact](https://nanophotonicenglab.github.io/Contact/) page for further details.

-* Home/EU students may receive support from the Research Councils or by funds provided by the University in partnership with other sponsors, typically from industry.
-* Available PhD studentships will be advertised [here](https://nanophotonicenglab.github.io/News/) and also on [FindAPhD](https://www.findaphd.com/phds/faculty-of-engineering-and-environment/?c00J0Ca0).
+* All available PhD studentships will be advertised on the [News](https://nanophotonicenglab.github.io/News/) page and also on [FindAPhD](https://www.findaphd.com/phds/faculty-of-engineering-and-environment/?c00J0Ca0).
 * See here for further information regarding [postgraduate study](https://www.northumbria.ac.uk/research/postgraduate-research-degrees/how-to-apply/) and [opportunities at Northumbria](https://www.northumbria.ac.uk/research/postgraduate-research-degrees/studentships).

 <!--<p align="center">